Virtual and Recorded

 This panel is a GREAT way to see what kinds of common errors and writing weaknesses put agents off.
 Come and learn what makes an excellent first page.

-In Person, Virtual, and Recorded
+In Person, Livestreamed, and Recorded

-In Person, Virtual, and Recorded
+In Person, Livestreamed, and Recorded

 In Person Only